-This course surveys the dialogue of Christians with an adherents of the major religions of the world, which include African Religions, Buddhism, Judaism, Hinduism, Christianity, Islam, Confucianism, and Shintoism.
+Dialogue between Christians and adherents of other religions including African Religions, Buddhism, Judaism, Hinduism, Islam, Confucianism, and Shintoism is the subject of this course.

-ISSUES IN CHURCH RELATIONS WORLDWIDE CM 05045 3 hrs.
+CM 05045 ISSUES IN CHURCH RELATIONS WORLDWIDE

 This course explores the relationships of Christian churches to one another in their local community, in the United States and worldwide.
 In addition to the history of the modern ecumenical movement, the course also reviews relationships among evangelical churches and others that have distanced themselves from interchurch relations.
 (See CH 05045).